 - Internationalization — Wine supports 16 languages

 - Sample programs

-What’s new in this release:
+What’s new in this release (see below for details):

-- Support for Unicode requests in WinHTTP.
+– Support for custom draw buttons in common controls.

 – Various bug fixes.